mtanabe-sj/Maximilians-Hex-Tab/README.md

 	* Toolbar management (class ToolbarWindow)
 * Communication with the tab (interfaces IShellPropSheetExt and IHexDumpConfig)

 If you are interested in how Explorer loads a propsheet extension, check out _PropsheetDlg::createShellPropsheetExt_.
-The viewer app uses the customization interface _IHexTabConfig_ to configure its tool bar with private information from the Tab.
+The viewer app uses the customization interface _IHexTabConfig_ to configure its tool bar with private information from Tab.

 ### ScanSrvWebP Demo Scan Server

 As explained in Section [Tag Scan](#Tag-Scan), Tab lets you add an external scan server.
 If you are interested in writing one, read the notes below, see how the demo does it first, and then, modify it to suite your needs.

-The demo server supports WebP.
+The demo server supports `WebP`.
 WebP is well documented by Google who developed it in [this article](https://developers.google.com/speed/webp).

 The basic formatting element WebP uses is the _chunk_ of _RIFF_.
 It is a generalized structure to package a piece of payload data, its size in bytes, and a textual code uniquely identifying the data.
 A file in WebP starts with a WebP file header of 12 bytes.